The airport tax battle pits easy money from Congress against local taxation from voters.

 The airport associations in DC also show their true colors when they say, “Taxpayers won’t have to pay a dime for these much-needed infrastructure investments because the PFC is paid by the passengers who use these facilities.”
 Airport executives only want other peoples’ money to fund their oversized dreams.

-Airports fear their own taxpayers who often engage in political battles with airports and have no intention of funding any expansion.
+On the other hand, airports fear their own taxpayers.
+These businesses often engage in political battles with airports and have no intention of funding any expansion.
 Neighbors have concerns about airport-generated issues that affect the quality of life in those neighborhoods, such as traffic and noise.
 And businesses want only lower costs, not new taxes.
-Thus, federal money, even with tight strings attached, is better than dunning local taxpayers.
+Thus, federal money, even with tight strings attached, is better for airports than dunning local taxpayers.

 Who is the bigger user of the airport?